hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 This list is expected to grow significantly as the technology matures.

-Release 0.5 brings major enhancements to Jet - the documentation is much more complete, the API has been nicely rounded out with several "missing" methods and classes provided.
+Release 0.5 is a major milestone for Jet, and the first production ready release.
 In tests, the underlying engine exhibited no instability and was easy to work with - including being able to write reliable unit tests in single-node operation.

 As Jet is intended to be used as a distributed, streaming processing engine, it has all of the core features that are typical for such systems, such as snapshots and fault-tolerance within the processing grid, and windowing of data streams.
 This white paper focuses on the core technology and a developer-friendly introduction, and further material should be consulted on the detail of the operation of a production Jet grid.